 ABA in-person programs ordinarily receive CLE credit in Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Guam, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Minnesota, Mississippi, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Northern Mariana Islands, Ohio, Oklahoma, Oregon, Pennsylvania, Puerto Rico, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Virgin Islands, Washington, West Virginia, and Wisconsin.

-The ABA does not generally seek accreditation in Florida, Idaho, Nebraska, Rhode Island, and Wyoming.
-Some states allow attorneys to earn credit through self-submission.
-Please check your state rules.
-Click here to view additional MCLE information for your jurisdiction.
+The ABA does not generally seek direct accreditation of live webinars and teleconferences in Florida, Idaho, Nebraska, Rhode Island, and Wyoming.
+However, some programs are available in these states.
+Additionally, some states allow attorneys to earn credit through reciprocity or self-submission.
+View accreditation information for your state and check progam details pages for specific accreditation information by program.

 Please see a program's description page for details on the amount of credit requested and known accreditation exceptions, such as states where we are not seeking credit or denials by states.